Peer to peer lending 2023

 - Savings account – Although savings accounts generally have much lower interest rates than P2P loans, they involve much less risk.

 - 0% interest overdraft – One major perk of student bank accounts is getting an overdraft with 0% interest.
-It can really help you get by between Student Loan instalments without having to worry about interest and you'll likely not need to pay it all off until the year after you graduate.
+It can really help you get by between Student Loan instalments without worrying about interest and you'll likely not need to pay it all off until the year after you graduate.

 - Hardship funds – If you find yourself struggling for money as a student, find out if you could receive a hardship fund from your university.
 The uni will have some money set aside to help students in financial difficulty, and it could help you avoid the risks associated with taking out a P2P loan.